nequalszero/CacheDataStructure/README.md

 * `#remove(value)`

   Accepts a value or a node.
-Removes the node from the cache and returns it if it existed.
+Removes the node from the cache and returns it if it exists.
 Returns null if it does not exist.

 * `#shift`